-- ✓ Verify that the presence of a functioning emergency shutoff for emergencies and service work.
-Inform customers of its function for emergencies only. - ✓ Look for a control that interrupts power to the burner in the event of a fire. - ✓ Measure the transformer voltage to verify that it complies with the manufacturer's specifications. - ✓ Measure the control circuit amperage, and adjust the thermostat's heat anticipator to match the amperage.
+- ✓ Verify that the presence of a functioning emergency shutoffs for emergencies and service work.
+Inform clients of their function for emergencies only. - ✓ Oil fired heating system replacements must have two operational emergency shut-off switches.
+Primarily, the emergency shut-offs are located where the first floor meets the basement staircase and also nearby the heating system. - ✓ Look for a control that interrupts power to the burner in the event of a fire. - ✓ Measure the transformer voltage to verify that it complies with the manufacturer's specifications. - ✓ Measure the control circuit amperage, and adjust the thermostat's heat anticipator to match the amperage.
 Or, follow the thermostat manufacturer's instructions for adjusting cycle length.